gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 print('The data type of the first image is: ', imgs[0].dtype): This line prints the data type of the first image.
 The data type represents how the pixel values are stored (e.g., as integers or floats).

 This code is preparing your image data by loading images from a directory, checking and adjusting their format as needed.
-If you have more code or specific questions, feel free to share!

 ```
 print(len(imgs))
 print(imgs[0].shape)
 print(imgs[0].dtype)
 ```
-It seems like you're interested in exploring the properties of the loaded images further.
-Let's break down the additional lines of code you've provided:
+It seems like we're interested in exploring the properties of the loaded images further.

 ```
 print(len(imgs))